 Its beautiful and complex fountains are an example of the Romanesque spirit of the period, which was covered with a winding rearrangement of varied vegetation.
 There are still some samples of magnolia trees, tree strawberries and a Chilean wine palm.
 The magnolia tree is typical of the gardens of Aranjuez and it pays homage to the French botanist Pierre Magnol, the director of the Montpellier garden.

 Located opposite the main gate of the Parterre, the Fountain of Hercules and Antaeus was commissioned to the architect Isidro Gonzalez Velazquez.
 It represents the second to last labour of Hercules, the Greek hero par excellence.
 Driven insane by Juno, he killed his children and presented himself before the King of Mycenae, who ordered him to perform twelve labours as penitence, which were impossible to carry out by a mortal.

-Here we can see Hercules facing the giant Antaeus when crossing the Garden of the Hesperides.
+Here the audioguide shows us Hercules facing the giant Antaeus when crossing the Garden of the Hesperides.
 Our hero discovers that the only way of defeating Gaia's son is separating them.
 The main figure of the fountain represents precisely this moment.
 At their feet we can see the remaining eleven labours carried out by Hercules: the Nemean Lion, the Lernaean Hydra, the Erymanthian Boar, the Golden Hind of Artemis, the Stymphalian Birds, the Augean Stables, the Cretan Bull, the Mares of Diomedes, the Girdle of Hippolyta, the Cattle of Geryon, the Golden Apples of the Hesperides Garden and the multi-headed hound Cerberus.

 24. The Fountain of Ceres